katiejones404/ottera/README.md

   NEXT_PUBLIC_SUPABASE_URL=your-url-here
   NEXT_PUBLIC_SUPABASE_ANON_KEY=your-key-here
 - Run the development Server
+- Insert SQL Queries (ask us for the Supabase layout)

 ## Usage
 - Sign up or log in to gain access to your profile